Eryk-Mozdzen/Ray_Tracing_CPU/README.md

 Lib does not have any pre-made classes to draw on scene.
 User must declare his own objects inheriting from `Object` class and overrite
 `Collision intersect(const Ray &ray) const` or `Collision distance(const Vector3 &point)` method on it.

-Method must return `CollisionData` struct wih correct values in each field.
+Method must return `Collision` struct wih correct values in each field.

-`CollisionData` struct contains:
+`Collision` struct contains:
 - `.point` type `Vector3` (should contain coordinates of point in 3d space where collision occurs)
 - `.normal` type `Vector3` (should contain surface norma vector in collision point)
 - `.material` type `Material` (should contain material specifications of the object)